Rhythm-n-Rodents/CURBIO_SL_DK/README.md

 4. Add the path to the subfolder `/CURBIO/Scripts/utils` into the MATLAB.

+5. Download the dataset.

-5. Download all data from the [Google Drive](https://drive.google.com/drive/folders/14tUsFh6X54gpxlsFWoynKT4JRm_1S84h?usp=sharing) and place the folder `/Data` under the same working folder (/CURBIO/Data).
+    a.
+(From Google Drive) Contact the authors for access and download all data from the [Google Drive](https://drive.google.com/drive/folders/14tUsFh6X54gpxlsFWoynKT4JRm_1S84h?usp=sharing).
+Place the folder `/Data` under the same working folder that was created in *step 3* (`/CURBIO/Data`).
 Notes: Currently the codes do not support the NWB format data.
 Please download the data from Google Drive if you want to run the codes.

+    b.
+(From DANDI) Download the dataset (Dandiset) from DANDI (link will be available soon).

 6. You can start running the codes and see the figures.